Topics of interest

 In Advantage Realty v Real Estate Agents Authority and Gambino NZREADT 83, the Tribunal held that every effort must be made by the vendor and purchaser to wait for an urgent independent valuation of the property, or alternatively, the provisional value figure to be inserted in Form 2 is the appraised value from the licensee.

-Where the offer being made is less than the original appraisal figure, the licensee should provide a new or updated appraisal to the seller that reflects the current market value of the property.
+Where the offer being made is less than the original appraisal figure, the licensee should provide a new or updated appraisal to the vendor that reflects the current market value of the property.
 The new appraisal amount should then be used as the provisional value on Form 2.